talinbansal/talinbansal/README.md

   A Python desktop utility that auto-sorts files based on type and folder rules.
 This is ideal for productivity junkies.

 - ✅ **[Task Manager](https://github.com/talinbansal/task-manager)**
-  Built with TypeScript — a clean and functional task-tracking web app with a modern UI.
+  Built with TypeScript, a clean and functional task-tracking web app with a modern UI.

 - ⚽ **[Soccer Fan Dashboard](https://github.com/talinbansal/Soccer-Fan-Dashboard)**
   Real-time stats and game tracking for fans using JavaScript and live APIs.